xiaohua-su/Film-Analysis/README.md

 - The ROI on movies with established fanbases, such as books, movies, and videogames.

 ## For Additional Information
-Please see our data analysis methods in https://github.com/xiaohua-su/project1trial#:~:text=Analysis_of_Films.ipynb or review our presentation at LINK
+Please see our data analysis methods in https://github.com/xiaohua-su/project1trial#:~:text=Analysis_of_Films.ipynb or review our presentation at https://github.com/xiaohua-su/Film-Analysis/blob/main/Film%20Analysis%20Presentation.pdf